Matex600/Warhammer-Quiz/README.md

 * I optimised my main image to improve performance to a satisfactory level.
 # Devices Tested

+I tested manually with personal or family devices

+## Personal

+   *  The site behaved as expected on all mobile devices I have private access to.
+   * The site loaded well and performed actions such as navigation and engaging with quiz in a efficient way.
+   * Elements on the site were aligned well and how I expected them to.
+### Devices Tested
+  * Iphone 11 pro max (1242 x 2688).

+  * Using Chrome mobile

+  * Iphone 12 pro max ((1284 x 2778).)

+  * Using iOS Safari

+  * One Plus 7 Pro

+  * Using Firefox Mobile

+## Chrome Dev tools

+* I tested using Chrome developer tools by right clicking the site and clicking inspect.

+* The following devices are provided via Chrome developer tools
+   * Moto G4.
+   * Galaxy S5.
+   * Pixel 2.
+   * Pixel 2 XL.
+   * Iphone 5/SE.
+   * Iphone 6/7/8.
+   * Iphone 6/7/8 Plus.
+   * Iphone X.
+   * Ipad.
+   * Ipad Pro.
+   * Galaxy Fold.
+   * Surface Duo.

+* These devices performed as I expected with the site aligning well and having consistent performance.

+## Browser Testing
+* Tested on Windows 10 with a monitor screen size of 27" and resolution of 2560x1440, 144hz.
+   * All elements aligned as intended

+   * Navigation worked as intended allowing user quick access between pages.

+   * The Quiz functioned correctly as well as having good performance

+* Browsers tested

+  * Google Chrome
+  * Firefox Browser
+  * Opera Web Browser
+  * Microsoft Edge

 ## Bugs

 No bugs reported as of now.